Financial Information eXchange: Diagrammatic representation of FIX system

 Below is a diagram of how to FIX messaging looks between Buyside/Customer and Sellside/Supplier.

 Latest developments in FIX protocol

 The latest version of FIX Protocol implements "Transport Independence" by permitting multiple versions of application messages to be carried over a single version of Transport Independent FIX Session (FIXT.1.1 and higher).

 Transport Independence also paves the way for transport protocols such as message queues and web services to be used instead of traditional FIX over TCP.

 FIX now supports algorithmic trading by the use of FIX Algorithmic Trading Definition Language FIXatdl.

 In 2005, the FIX Trading Community released FAST protocol which stands for FIX Adapted for Streaming.
 FAST is a binary protocol and is used mostly for sending Multicast market data via UDP connections.

-Further, in 2020, the FIX Trading Community a new FIX binary encoding, based on Simple Binary Encoding (SBE), meant to complement the existing FAST encoding.
+Further, in 2020, the FIX Trading Community released a new FIX binary encoding, based on Simple Binary Encoding (SBE), meant to complement the existing FAST encoding.